18 Hours: Plot

-Loosely based on the real-life paramedic Brian Odhiambo, the story gives a positive perspective on the healthcare system that of a medic who will do whatever it takes to save the life of a patient.
+Loosely based on the real-life paramedic Brian Odhiambo, the story gives a positive perspective on the healthcare system and that of a medic who will do whatever it takes to save the life of a patient.

 Zach works for Raven paramedics services.
 His job is to handle emergency cases.
-An emergency call comes in from a witness about an accident that along a Highway.
+An emergency call comes in from a witness about an accident that has happened along a Highway.
 A pedestrian has been involved in a high speed hit and run while on his way home from work.

 Assigned head of the rescue, Zach and his driver Mark dash out of their base and in about 20 minutes, they arrive at the scene.
 The casualty is bleeding from the head and not moving.

 Zach and Mark get the casualty into their ambulance and soon after, they are on their way to different hospitals.
 Joined by Sabina (the casualty victim’s wife), they each take turns watching over the casualty as they ensure he has sufficient oxygen all the time.
 Zack is determined to keep the accident victim alive, 18 hours after the accident.